oxigraph/oxigraph/lib/oxigraph/README.md

 ```toml
 oxigraph = { version = "*", default-features = false }
 ```
-This is the default behavior when compiling RocksDB to WASM.
+This is the default behavior when compiling Oxigraph to WASM.

 ## License